-- Concurrent validity: Results of studies yielded significant associations between higher WIB scores, and positive outcomes of engagement, pressure area care, care planning and care staff satisfaction.
-However, correlations between WIB and quality of life scores ranged from weak to strong. - Construct validity: A number of studies reported that DCM is able to measure well-being separately from other constructs, like cognitive, behavioural and functional impairments, where negative associations were found between WIB scores and these constructs. - External validity: Several studies showed that DCM scores varied across different settings.
+- Face validity: Studies collecting staff responses through questionnaires and discussions upon the presentation of DCM results discovered that these staff believed DCM to be a valuable indicator of resident well- or ill-being and that the tool was reflective of the relationship between well- or ill-being and care delivery.
+Staff also believed DCM results would help enhance quality of care. - Content validity: It is difficult to determine the tool's content validity as it is related to sampling characteristics such as the duration of the mapping period and the number of participants.
+However, these characteristics vary across the different studies reviewed by Cooke & Chaudhury (2012), which also made different recommendations. - Concurrent validity: The studies reviewed found significant associations between higher WIB scores and positive outcomes of engagement, pressure area care, care planning and care staff satisfaction.
+However, correlations between WIB and quality of life scores ranged from weak to strong. - Construct validity: Several studies reported that DCM can measure well-being separately from other constructs like cognitive, behavioural and functional impairments, where negative associations were found between WIB scores and these constructs. - External validity: Studies show that DCM scores vary across different settings.
 Mean group and individual WIB scores were higher in assessment and day hospitals, assisted living facilities, and adult day centres than in continuing care and respite settings, like nursing homes.
+One study reported that residents in small, dementia-specific assisted living facilities experienced lower mean group WIB scores and a lower diversity of interactions and activities than those in large, non-dementia specific sites.